Cat diseases

 Diabetes Shorthair

-Diabetes mellitus is a chronic metabolic disease characterized by a disorder of glucose metabolism.
-In the British Shorthair, diabetes usually manifests itself through insulin resistance or insulin deficiency.
-Insulin is the central hormone for regulating blood sugar levels.
-If insulin is missing or malfunctions, blood sugar levels rise, leading to various complications.
+Diabetes mellitus is a chronic metabolic disease characterized by a disruption in glucose metabolism.
+In British Shorthairs, diabetes typically manifests as insulin resistance or insulin deficiency.
+Insulin is the key hormone for regulating blood sugar levels.
+If it is absent or malfunctioning, blood sugar levels rise, leading to various complications.

 Diabetes Shorthair Read More »

-The health of our Siamese cats is important to us.
-Especially with specific diseases like otitis in Siamese cats, in-depth knowledge is essential for early detection of symptoms and targeted treatment.
+The health of our Siamese cats is of utmost importance to us.
+Especially with specific diseases like otitis in Siamese cats, sound knowledge is essential to recognize symptoms early and take targeted action.
 In this article, dedicated pet owners and students will learn everything they need to know about the causes, diagnostic procedures, and treatment options for otitis in Siamese cats.
-This way, you can ensure the long-term well-being of your furry friends.
+This will enable you to ensure the long-term well-being of your feline companions.

 Travel sickness in dogs and cats